acstll/empty/README.md

 `<script src="empty.js"></script>`

-AMD also supported, you know how that goes, haven't test it.
+AMD also supported, you know how that goes, haven't tested it.

 ## Usage